stack-of-tasks/ros2_control_bolt/doc/Start.md

    We won't go into details here, but this command creates `install`, `log` and `build` folders.

-4) If everything installs properly you must come to this end when you do your `first colcon build` :
+4) If everything installs properly you must come to this end when you do your first `colcon build` :

 ![Colcon Build](https://github.com/Benjamin-Amsellem/ros2_control_bolt/blob/master/ros2_control_bolt_tuto/pictures/Start_Bolt_1-R.png?raw=true "Colcon Build")

-   These are the names of the packahes that have been compiled.
+   These are the names of the packages that have been compiled.

 5) To only `update a part` of your code you changed, you can do this :

-        colcon build --packages-select ros2_hardware_interface_bolt
+        colcon build --packages-select ros2_hardware_interface_odri

-    This example is only here for updating the package ros2_hardware_interface_bolt
+   This example is only here for updating the package ros2_hardware_interface_odri

 **Now you have all you need for the project and you know how to do Colcon Build**

-### That's all for the first Tutorial on Bolt, I hope it could help you and go to the next Tutorial for the next part.
+### That's all for the first Tutorial on Bolt, I hope it could help you and go to the [next Tutorial for the next part](https://github.com/Maxime-Fansi-laas/ros2_control_bolt/blob/master/doc/Setup_Bold.md).